Confirmation Statement for a dormant company is compulsory for a company registered with Companies House in the United Kingdom.

-Nothing has changed since last Confirmation Statement
+Nothing has changed since the last Confirmation Statement

-If there is no changes to your company’s information since your last Confirmation Statement date.
+If there are no changes to your company’s information since your last Confirmation Statement date.
 You would only need to confirm this fact by filing the confirmation statement main form CS01, If you are filing the CS01 on paper, your company director or sectary must sign and date the form.